-- Pratyahara: Withdrawing the senses from external stimulus.
+- Pratyahara: withdrawing the senses from external stimulus.

 Below is a depiction of Upasana from Explore Vedanta.
 “Discipline is meant to conserve and channel shakti.
 And for a student of Vedanta, power is channelled into the pursuit of moksha.”

 Puja (Ceremony): Rituals that pay homage, honor, offer reverence, and celebrate.
-In many cases, pujas are offered to deities/murtis (status like Ganesha), which are symbols and gateways to the Self – limitless conscious existence.
+In many cases, pujas are offered to deities/murtis (statues like Ganesha), which are symbols and gateways to the Self – limitless conscious existence.